Boxlight Corporation (BOXL) Is Now En Route to Higher Prices

 Boxlight Corporation (BOXL): Who are the competitors?

-The company’s main competitors (and peers) include Graham Holdings Company (GHC) that is trading 75.56% up over the past 12 months and Houghton Mifflin Harcourt Company (HMHC) that is 327.27% higher over the same period.
-Short interest in the company’s stock has fallen -2.42% from the last report on Feb 11, 2021 to stand at a total of 3.81 million short shares sold with a short interest ratio of 0.72.
+The company’s main competitors (and peers) include Graham Holdings Company (GHC) that is trading 73.10% up over the past 12 months and Houghton Mifflin Harcourt Company (HMHC) that is 423.36% higher over the same period.
+Short interest in the company’s stock has risen 2.36% from the last report on Mar 14, 2021 to stand at a total of 3.72 million short shares sold with a short interest ratio of 0.72.